Azure/manage-azure-policy/README.md

 ## Configure credentials for Azure login action:

-[TODO] Details of how to add policy contributor permission

 With the Azure login Action, you can perform an Azure login using [Azure service principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals).
 The credentials of Azure Service Principal can be added as [secrets](https://help.github.com/en/articles/virtual-environments-for-github-actions#creating-and-using-secrets-encrypted-variables) in the GitHub repository and then used in the workflow.
 Follow the below steps to generate credentials and store in github.